Help us decode AA Explosions in WoWs Legends

 - Conflicting observation: if any number on the AA Defense card does not match what you see in-game, that's exactly the signal we want.

-Reach us on the GamingDiver Discord (#aa-research channel), reply to the article on Reddit, or DM a1 in-game.
+Reach us in #game-mechanics on the GamingDiver Discord, reply to the article on Reddit, or DM a1 in-game.

 This page is intentionally open-ended.
 The headline numbers (AA Explosions, Flak burst damage, Flak inner ring) are anchored to sister-game field names where comparable data exists; the altitude story, salvo cadence, and the rest of the in-progress list are inferences.
 The article will be revised as community findings come in.